PHYS3888/Tutorial_BuildingLearningMachines/README.md

 colorbar
 ```

-Replot using `dataMatNorm` instead of `dataMat`, which has z-scored the columns of dataMat (use the `zscore` function).
+Note that the number of instagram followers is on a vastly different scale to resting heart rate.
-Verify that the _z_-score transformation, which removes the mean and standardizes the variance, puts the two measurements on a similar scale.
+We can put them on a similar scale by applying a _z_-score transformation, which removes the mean and standardizes the variance of both features.
+By defining `dataMatNorm = zscore(dataMat)`, replot the above scatter, verifying that both measurements have been standardized.
-This allows us to interpret the relative size of `w` as relative importance scores (independent of the fact that the instagram followers is measured on a vastly different scale to resting heart rate).
+Working with `dataMatNorm` allows us to interpret the relative size of `w` as relative importance scores (independent of the very different scales of the two measurements).

-Of the two input variables, which one do you think will have higher weight in the trained neuron?
+Now looking at the scatter using `dataMatNorm`, which of the two variables do you think will have higher weight in the trained neuron?

+Remember the classification error metric, `G`, that we defined in lectures?
-Our information theoretic error metric is implemented in `errorFunction`.
+The computation of `G` is implemented in the function, `errorFunction`.
-To test your intuition about the relative weights, evaluate the error at a few selected values of `w`.
+Test your intuition about which relative values of weights, `w`, are likely to give good performance by evaluating the error at a few selected values of `w`:

 ```matlab
 totalError = errorFunction(y,w,dataMatNorm,isModel);
 ```

+:question::question::question:
 At each of 20 random values of `w`, compute the classification error using `errorFunction`, and plot this value as color in a `scatter` plot in `w1,w2` space.
-Take your samples from the matrix `wRand = 2*(rand(20,2)-0.5);`
+Take your samples from the matrix `wRand = 2*(rand(20,2)-0.5);`.
-Where in `w1,w2` space are you getting low error values?
+Where in `w1,w2` space are you getting low errors?

-:question::question::question: Upload your plot (labeling axes and showing the colorbar).
+Upload your plot (labeling axes and showing the colorbar).

 ### Learning from data through incremental updating

-Recall from the lecture that, from a given starting point in weight space, we can move in weight space along the direction of maximal decrease in the error function, `G`, to iteratively improve our classification performance.
+Recall from the lecture that, from a given starting point in weight space, we can move through weight space along the direction of maximal decrease in the error function, `G`.
-This will be much more efficient than the random sampling we tried above.
+This guides us to iteratively improve our classification performance and will be much more efficient than the random sampling we tried above.

-Let's see if our neuron can learn the difference between the two types of people by moving around in weight space.
+Let's see if our neuron can learn the difference between the two types of people by iteratively adjusting weights to reduce the error, `G` :grinning:.

 In the function `IncrementalUpdate`, there is a simple implementation of incremental weight updating, computed for a single point of data.
 For a given point in weight space, this evaluates the gradients in response to a single data point, and uses the learning rule in lectures to adjust the weights.